e-nzym3/mitty/README.md

 ```
 **DISCLAIMER: MITTY WILL REMOVE ALL API GATEWAYS FROM SPECIFIED REGION.
 MAKE SURE YOU DO NOT HAVE ANY IMPORTANT GATEWAYS ON YOUR ACCOUNT!!!**

+# To Do
+- Clean-up Code Formatting
+- Clean-up Fire.py to only include logic that's required
+- Add logic that destroys APIs on CTRL+C, just like in CredMaster